Marcus A. Smith

-Marcus Aurelius Smith (January 24, 1851 – April 7, 1924) was an American attorney and politician who served eight terms as Arizona Territorial Delegate to Congress and as one of the first two Senators from Arizona.
-As a Delegate, he was a leader in the effort to gain statehood for Arizona.
+Marcus Aurelius Smith (January 24, 1851 – April 7, 1924) was an American attorney and politician who served eight terms as Arizona territorial delegate to Congress and as one of the first two senators from Arizona.
+As a delegate, he was a leader in the effort to gain statehood for Arizona.
 His non-voting status, however, minimized his influence with only 35 of the 277 bills he introduced into the House of Representatives being signed into law.
 Lack of a voice in the United States Senate further weakened his efforts as he managed to get Arizona statehood bills passed by the House only to see the legislation blocked in the Senate.
 Beyond his efforts for statehood, Smith worked to have government buildings constructed and to provide relief to his constituents affected by either man-made or natural misfortunes.
 His efforts to provide relief to the citizens of Arizona did not extend to the indigenous population, for whom Smith expressed great animosity.

 Smith was a dedicated conservative for most of his political career.
 This changed following his electoral defeat in 1908.
 As Smith campaigned to become one of Arizona's first two senators he became a progressive.
 In this new role, he was a firm supporter of Woodrow Wilson's New Freedom initiatives.

 Background

 Smith was born on January 24, 1851, near Cynthiana, Kentucky, as the youngest of seven sons to Frederick Chinn and Agnes Ball (Chinn) Smith.
 (Note: Some sources list Smith's year of birth as 1852.)
 His family were successful farmers who also raised livestock.
 He and his brothers were educated at a combination of public and private schools.
 In 1868 Smith enrolled at Kentucky University (now Transylvania University) where he initially studied classics.
 After his graduation in 1872 he enrolled in the university's law school.
 Smith graduated from law school at the top of his class in 1876.

-Following his graduation, Smith worked for the Lexington legal firm of Houston & Mulligan.
+Following his graduation, Smith worked for the Lexington legal firm of Huston & Mulligan.
 In 1877 he was admitted to the Kentucky bar.
 The same year saw him elected to a two-year term as prosecuting attorney for Lexington.
 After completing his term of office, Smith moved to San Francisco, California, where with the assistance of his cousin, newspaperman William T. Coleman, he established a legal practice.
 While in California he met and married Elizabeth Rathbone.
 (Note: Some sources cite Mrs. Smith's maiden name as "Rathman".)
 The marriage produced no children.